har-s-riet/taint-analysis/README.md

 All test cases are from: https://github.com/secure-software-engineering/DroidBench.git

 Each category has two files:  1.
-Ground truth, GPT results (volatile), code
+Ground truth, GPT results (volatile), test cases.
                               2. Results in JSON format